Modern Office Systems to Automate Your Office

 “A Virtual Showing gives any interested buyer the ability to walk through your home using technology similar to Google Street View.
 There are clickable arrows that will allow a person, from their computer, to walk through the entire home.
 A buyer can get a perspective from any angle allowing the viewer to see the room in its entirety, instead of our normal panoramic photos only seeing it from one angle.”

 Although virtual tours will never replace in-person showings, they do optimize the process.
-And, since the vast majority of people begin their apartment hunt online, the more transparency you can provide them, the more confidence they will have from the outset.
+And, since the vast majority of people begin their apartment hunts online, the more transparency you can provide them, the more confidence they will have from the outset.
 By providing this added convenience, you demonstrate that you are open, embrace technology, and aren’t trying to hide anything from them.

 If you have a large property, you likely have a maintenance team or department that works around the clock to resolve issues and maintain the property.
 But often the initial maintenance problems are run through you.
 Phone calls, paperwork order, and status updates are all handled manually, which results in hours wasted on data entry.
 Naturally, the time you spend handling such onerous tasks could be better spent addressing the various needs of the property.
+However, you can create extra productivity by automating your office systems.

 “Most property managers see maintenance calls as an inevitable hassle, the cost of doing business in residential real estate management.
 In fact, the average property firm spends anywhere from 10 to 25 hours handling maintenance-related tasks every single week—that adds up to a whopping 1,300 working hours each year.
 Even services that initiate maintenance or field the requests only start the process.
 What if there was a way to automate your incoming maintenance requests, eliminating the time you spend coordinating with vendors, checking in with tenants, and following up at the end of the day?”